mcnamacl/GithubVisualisation/README.md

 Both arrays are sent to the front end to be dealt with and displayed a combination of Javascript, CSS and HTML.

 # Chord Chart Display
+Default display of correlation between 10 companies and 10 languages.

 ![](ChordDiagramDisplay.gif)

 # Chord Chart Increased Correlations
+Dynamic display of any number of correlations between the numbers of 1 - 30.

 ![](IncreasedChordDiagramDisplay.gif)

 # Extra Functionality
+Further breakdown provided by piecharts containing information gained through the creation of the chord chart.

 ![](Piecharts.gif)